Gkicks/chuckles-comedy-club/README.md

 ### Thank You

 * The thank you page is displayed when the sign up form is submitted.
 This gives the user confirmation that their request has been received
-* The thank you page informs the user that they will be redirected back to the home page in five seconds and also gives the option to press a ‘return to home’ button to return to the index.html page
+* There is a 'Return to Home' button so the user can easily navigate back te Home page

 ![Thank you screenshot](assets/readme-images/thankyou.png)

 ### 404.html

 * Following advice from my mentor I added a custom 404.html page.
 This will be displayed if a user makes a typing error when entering the url of the website
-* The 404.html page informs the user they have tried to navigate to an unknown page and that they will be redirected to the homepage in five seconds.
-There is also the option for the user to press a 'return to home' button to return to the index.html page
+- There is a 'Return to Home' button so the user can easily navigate back te Home page

 ![404 error page screenshot](assets/readme-images/404.png)